Jeremiah Trotter: Washington Redskins

-Second stint with Eagles
+Philadelphia Eagles (second stint)

 Trotter returned to the Eagles for the 2004 season, signing a one-year contract worth the veteran minimum.

-Prior to re-signing Trotter, the Eagles run defense was among the worst in the NFL.
 Trotter became the starter midway through the 2004 season, and immediately improved the defense.
-That year, the Eagles advanced to their first Super Bowl since 1980, marking Trotter's first appearance in the championship game, though they would lose by a narrow margin to the defending champion New England Patriots, 24-21.
+That year, the Eagles advanced to their first Super Bowl since 1980, marking Trotter's first appearance in the championship game, though they would lose by a narrow margin to the defending champion New England Patriots, 24–21.
 At the end of the season, Trotter re-signed with the Eagles to a five-year contract worth $15 million, opting to return despite a larger contract offer from Kansas City.

 During the 2005 season opener, about 40 minutes before kickoff between the Eagles and Atlanta Falcons, Trotter and Falcons' cornerback Kevin Mathis got into a fight during pregame warmups.
 After officials reviewed video to see who instigated the fight, both Trotter and Mathis were ejected before kickoff.
 Terry Bradshaw said about the incident, "No one's been thrown out of a house that fast since my last divorce".
 The fight led to an NFL rules change where non-kickers cannot enter a neutral zone between the 45-yard-lines prior to the game.

 Trotter was voted to the Pro Bowl in 2005, being the only Eagle to be voted outright by the fans that season (Brian Dawkins was named to the Pro Bowl as an alternate).
 He was once again named to the Pro Bowl in 2006.
 On August 21, 2007, the Philadelphia Eagles released the veteran linebacker from the remainder of his second contract.
 The position of middle linebacker was filled by two-year veteran Omar Gaither.

 Tampa Bay Buccaneers

-On September 3, 2007 the Tampa Bay Buccaneers signed Trotter to a one-year deal.
+On September 3, 2007, the Tampa Bay Buccaneers signed Trotter to a one-year deal.

-Third stint with Eagles
+Philadelphia Eagles (third stint)

 After Stewart Bradley tore his ACL during training camp, the Eagles needed an experienced middle linebacker to take his place for the season.
-Trotter worked out on September 25, 2009 with the Eagles and signed a one-year contract.
+Trotter worked out on September 25, 2009, with the Eagles and signed a one-year contract.
 The following offseason, after allowing Brian Dawkins to leave via free agency, the Eagles cut ties with most of their NFC Championship squad, by trading Donovan McNabb, releasing Brian Westbrook, and not re-signing Trotter.